Manco Inca Yupanqui: Death

+Diego Méndez murders Manco Inca, drawing made by the chronicler Martín de Murúa.

-After many guerrilla battles in the mountainous regions of Vilcabamba, Manco was murdered in 1544 in the Inca center of Vitcos by supporters of Diego de Almagro who had previously assassinated Francisco Pizarro and who were in hiding under Manco's protection.
-They in turn were all killed by Manco's soldiers.
+After many guerrilla battles in the mountainous regions of Vilcabamba, Manco was murdered in 1544 in the Inca centre of Vitcos by supporters of Diego de Almagro, who had previously assassinated Francisco Pizarro and who were in hiding under Manco's protection.
+They, in turn, were all killed by Manco's soldiers.

 Manco was succeeded by his son Sayri Tupaq.
 Manco Inca had several sons, including Sayri Tupaq, Titu Cusi, and Túpac Amaru.

 Manco's body was preserved at Vilcabamba in a Temple of the Sun.